moyela/100-days-of-code/log.md

 **Today's Progress**: I made preparations to begin the 100 days of code challenge tomorrow.
 I hope I can be consistent for the next 100 days.

-**Thoughts:** I really struggled with CSS, but, overall, I feel like I am slowly getting better at it.
-Canvas is still new for me, but I managed to figure out some basic functionality.
+**Thoughts:** I'm doubtful that I will be consistent, but I'm excited about having this challenge to help focus me.

 **Link to work:** [Calculator App](http://www.example.com)